-First, there are two types of organizers: Macro and micro.
+First, there are two types of organizers: macro and micro.
 Micros would rather take a few seconds putting things just so and fewer seconds finding an item when they need it.
 Macros would rather save time on the front end, grouping like items in one place but not necessarily neatly, and spend a few seconds digging through the groups to find what they need.
-An example is a micro folding all of their shirts and placing them in a dresser drawer neatly.
+Another example is a micro folding all of their shirts and placing them in a dresser drawer neatly.
 A macro groups those shirts together, but they toss them in a bin and dig for the one they want later.

 Second, you determine whether you are a hidden or a visual organizer.
 Hidden organizers want surfaces as clean as possible, with belongings tucked out of sight.
 Visual organizers want all of their favorite things out in the open where they can see them at all times.

 Take those four personalities and, based on the combination of your answers to Aarssen’s questions, you have your bug:

 Ladybug: You love visual simplicity as well as organizational simplicity (macro solutions).
 You want all your items stored away behind closed doors, but you need fast and easy systems or you tend to just shove things anywhere.
 If something is hard to put away properly, you probably won’t.